 CH4 + 2O2 + 7.53N2→ CO2 + 2H2O + 7.53 N2 + Heat (1,013 Btu/ft.3)

 The air-to-fuel ratio defines the amount of air needed to burn a specific fuel.
 The conventional fuels used in the combustion process are oil (#2, 4, and 6), diesel oil, gasoline, natural gas, propane, and wood—ratios for common gases, liquid, and solid fuels noted in Table 1.1 and 1.2.

 Optimizing Air-to-Fuel Ratio

 There is a balance between losing energy from using too much air and wasting energy from running too richly in any combustion process.
 The best combustion efficiency occurs at the optimum air-to-fuel ratio, and controlling this provides the highest efficiency.
-In most scenarios, a liquid and gas fuel burner achieves this desired balance by operating at 105% to 120% of the optimal theoretical air.
+In most scenarios, a liquid and gas fuel burner achieve this desired balance by operating at 105% to 120% of the optimal theoretical air.
 For natural gas-fired burners, the stoichiometric air required is 9.4-11 ft.3 / 1.0 ft.3 of natural gas or approximately an air-to-gas ratio of approximately 10:1.
 In this case, there is an excess oxygen level of 2%.

 In the combustion zone, it is challenging to measure excess air.
-In the stack, however, it can be easily measured using Oxygen analyzers.
+However, in the stack, it can be easily measured using Oxygen analyzers.
 Operating with 5%-20% excess air would correspond to a 1% to 3% oxygen measurement in the stack.

 The ideal air-to-fuel relationship will vary at different operating loads.
 Tuning is the act of establishing the desired air-to-fuel relationship under various operating conditions.
 It can be accomplished when evaluating specifics in the stack: temperature, oxygen concentration, carbon monoxide, and NOx emissions.

 In part three of this five-part series, we consider analyzing flue gas oxygen and combustibles, along with varying air and fuel pre-combustion flows, to improve the combustion efficiency of industrial boilers, steam generators, furnaces, ovens, smelters, and process heaters.

 If you are interested in reading the Sage Metering white paper on this topic in its entirety, see Combustion Efficiency and Thermal Mass Flow Meters.